Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    If there is not a backup of site-init, perform the following steps to create a new one using the values stored in the Kubernetes cluster.

-   1. Create a new site-init directory using from the CSM tarball.
+   1. Create a new site-init directory using an unpacked CSM tarball.

-      Determine the location of the initial install tarball and set ${CSM_DISTDIR} accordingly.
+      Determine the location of the initial unpacked install tarball and set ${CSM_DISTDIR} accordingly.

       ```bash
       ncn-m001# cp -r ${CSM_DISTDIR}/shasta-cfg/* /root/site-init